Sarahkel/IrisProject/README.md

 > *Imagine that you are to give a brief presentation to your co-workers on the data set, where you explain to them what investigating a data set entails and how Python can be used to do it.
 The project entails researching the data set, and then writing documentation and code in the Python programming language based on that research*

-**Use:** Python (www.python.org) - Note: Installed with Anaconda (free and open source distribution, comes with over 250 data science packages - find it on: www.anaconda.com)
+**Use:** Python (www.python.org) - Note: Installed with Anaconda (free and open source distribution, comes with data science packages - find it on: www.anaconda.com)

 **Project Plan:** Can be found in GitHub Issues

+**How to use this code**:
+The code for this project was written in Python and can be found in the files [Project.py]( https://github.com/Sarahkel/IrisProject/blob/master/Project.py) and [Visuals.py]( https://github.com/Sarahkel/IrisProject/blob/master/VIsuals.py).
+I suggest running the commands as needed in an interactive session in IPython to explore the data interactively.
+When using Python please note that you may have to add `print()` statements around the code in order for the result to be printed to the terminal.
+Also `plt.show()` may need to be added after plot commands in order for the plot to be shown in a separate window.

 # Table of Contents